jbrisbin/spark-riak-connector/docs/using-connector.md

     ssc.start() // start computation
 ```

 The difference between writing to KV and TS is really small.
-To meet the requirements of TS, it's necessary to convert data into Spark Row object.
+To meet the requirements of TS, it is necessary to convert data into Spark Row object.
 Saving data to TS:
 ```scala
     stream